mitchellday6/EVAT-Web-Application/README.md

 ```bash
 git push origin feature/your-feature
 ```
-Open a pull request.

-##Code Quality
+## Code Quality

-###Linting
+### Linting

-Code quality is enforced by ESLint, which is configured as a custom eslint plugin shared across the entire project in eslintrc.js.
-Each package/app requires its own .eslintrc.js file.
+Code quality is enforced by ESLint, which is configured as a custom eslint plugin shared across the entire project in `eslintrc.js`.
+Each package/app requires its own `.eslintrc.js` file.

--Components, component directories, component files, and stories all use PascalCase / UpperCamelCase.
+- Components, component directories, component files, and stories all use PascalCase / UpperCamelCase.
--Variables and functions use camelCase.
+- Variables and functions use camelCase.
--Single quotes for strings.
+- Single quotes for strings.
--Do not use string interpolation for CSS classes.
+- Do not use string interpolation for CSS classes.
--Do not use CSS-in-JS, StyledComponents, or Emotion CSS.
+- Do not use CSS-in-JS, StyledComponents, or Emotion CSS.

-##Git Etiquette
+## Git Etiquette

-###Branching
+### Branching

 Branches are used for isolated feature development and should always branch from the source they intend to merge into.
-This means that a branch created from main must always end up in main.
+This means that a branch created from `main` must always end up in `main`.

 ```bash
 Using the example branches of main -> feature-1 -> feature-2…
 ❌ Do not merge feature-1 into main before feature-2 is merged.